-- The trusted root certificate file verifies the identity of trusted sources who issue certificates.
+✦ The trusted root certificate file verifies the identity of trusted sources who issue certificates.
 If you plan to use Secure+ Option communication with a trading partner, exchange trusted root file with the trading partner.
-The trading partner must identify the trusted root file used to validate trusted sources in a certificate when it configures its Secure+ Option parameters file. - ♦ A key certificate file is required at all sending locations and describes the identity of the secure node.
+The trading partner must identify the trusted root file used to validate trusted sources in a certificate when it configures its Secure+ Option parameters file.

+♦ A key certificate file is required at all sending locations and describes the identity of the secure node.
 This file includes information about the certificate being exchanged and the private key that defines the server.

-When a trading partner attempts to establish communications with a Connect:Direct node, the Connect:Direct node sends a key certificate file to the trading partner to verify its identity.
+When a trading partner attempts to establish communications with a Connect:Direct node, the Connect:Direct node sends the public key certificate from the key certificate to the trading partner to verify its identity.
 The location of the key certificate file must be configured in the Secure+ Option parameters file.
+The private key in the key certificate file is never sent (disclosed) by Connect:Direct.